 - Promote the growth and expansion of the commercial UAV industry in Australia

-ACUO was the first commercial UAV Operator association of its type in the world however in the last couple of years we have seen similarly focussed associations being formed in Europe and the Americas.
-This ‘Operator’ focus stands in contrast to the acknowledged existence of generic, marketing-oriented industry bodies, which do not address the challenges of day to day commercial aviation activity, or “Aerial Work Operations”.
-In this respect, ACUO is the only UAV industry body directly representing the commercial sector of unmanned aviation in Australia.
+ACUO was the first commercial UAV Operator association of its type in the world.
+Since this landmark event, we have seen similarly focused associations being formed in Europe and the Americas.
+This ‘Operator’ focus stands in contrast to the acknowledged existence of generic, marketing-oriented industry bodies, which do not address the challenges of day-to-day commercial aviation activity, or “Aerial Work Operations”.

 WHAT WE STAND FOR